dyorg/slim-token-authentication/README.md

 Is expected in Authorization header the value format as `Bearer <token>`, it is matched using a regular expression.
 If you want to work without token type or with other token type, like `Basic <token>`, you can change the regular expression pattern setting it on `regex` option.
-You can disabled authentication via header setting `header` option as null.
+You can disabled authentication via header by setting `header` option as null.

 ```php
 ...